arnobt78/Embedded-Feedback-Collector-Widget--NextJS-FullStack/README.md

 #### `POST /api/feedback`

 Create a new feedback entry.
+Automatically sends an email notification to the admin email when feedback is submitted.

 **Headers:**